raulmur/ORB_SLAM/README.md

 #8.
 Need Help?

-If you have any trouble installing or running ORB-SLAM, contact the authors.
+If you have any trouble installing or running orb_slam, contact the authors.